gracile-web/website/src/content/docs/05-playground/README.md

 Welcome to the Gracile playground!
 You'll get a taste of the [fully-featured developer experience](/docs/developer-experience/), minus some advanced language features, only available with the TypeScript Lit Analyzer Plugin/VSCode extension.

-The "Kitchen Sink" project will show you project structure, asset management, entity relationships, API features… that will get you on board with Gracile.
+The "Basics" project will show you project structure, asset management, entity relationships, and API features… that will get you on board with Gracile.

 ---